pingidentity/cassandra-spring-boot-starter/README.md

 `cassandra.query.default-idempotence` - default idempotence for queries.
 `cassandra.query.prepare-on-all-hosts` - whether the driver should prepare statements on all hosts in the cluster.
 `cassandra.query.reprepare-on-up` - whether the driver should re-prepare all cached prepared statements on a host when it's back up.
-`cassandra.query.metadata-enabled` - whether client-side token and schema metadata.
+`cassandra.query.metadata-enabled` - whether client-side token and schema metadata enabled.
 `cassandra.query.refresh-schema-interval-ms` - default schema refresh interval in ms.
 `cassandra.query.max-pending-refresh-schema-requests` - cap schema refresh requests for control connection.
 `cassandra.query.refresh-node-list-interval-ms` - default node list refresh interval in ms.